dodeeric/pdf2epubEX/README.md

 ## Using the Docker image

-A Docker image is vailable on [my DockerHub repository](https://hub.docker.com/r/dodeeric/pdf2epubex).
+A Docker image is available on [my DockerHub repository](https://hub.docker.com/r/dodeeric/pdf2epubex).

 ### Usage